pyinstaller/pyinstaller/doc/man/pyinstaller.rst

 stand-alone executables, under Windows, GNU/Linux, Mac OS X, FreeBSD, OpenBSD, Solaris and AIX.
-Its main advantages over similar tools are that PyInstaller works with Python 2.7 and 3.5—3.7, it builds smaller executables thanks to transparent compression, it is fully multi-platform, and use the OS support to load the dynamic libraries, thus ensuring full compatibility.
+Its main advantages over similar tools are that PyInstaller works with Python 3.5—3.7, it builds smaller executables thanks to transparent compression, it is fully multi-platform, and use the OS support to load the dynamic libraries, thus ensuring full compatibility.